 Collaborative Practice

 It is legal in Rhode Island to enter into a collaborative practice agreement with one or more physicians.
 These agreements may take the form of pain management practices.
 The Board of Pharmacy must approve these collaborative practice agreements in advance.
 The BMLD must also approve the collaborative practice.
 These agreements involve substantial record-keeping obligations and are easily inadvertently violated.
-If you find yourself in a dispute with a licensing agency on a collaborative practice issue, call the Lento Law Firm.
+If you find yourself in a dispute with a licensing agency on a collaborative practice issue, call the team.

 Complaint Process